FieldRobotEvent/virtual_maize_field/README.md

 ![Screenshot of a generated map with maize plants and pumpkins](./misc/screenshot_v4.0.png)

 ## Installation
-This package has been tested on ROS galactic.
+Clone this repository and build the workspace.
 Additional you'll need the following packages:

 ```commandline
 rosdep install virtual_maize_field
 ```

+This package has been tested on ROS 2 Foxy, Humble and Rolling.

 ## Generating new maize field worlds
 This package includes a script (`virtual_maize_field/generate_world.py`) that can generate randomized agricultural worlds.
 All parameters are optional and have default values.
 All comma separated arguments can be scaler as well.